"Come and see."

 After the Service

-We gather in the hall after Liturgy for coffee hour: food, conversation, and welcome.
+We gather in the church hall after Liturgy for coffee hour: food, conversation, and welcome.
 Please join us.
 It is a good place to meet Fr.
 Nathaniel and the parish family.

 ✦ ✦ ✦